Feb. 26, 2018

 Hirshhorn To Present Tony Lewis’ Comic Strip-Based “Anthology 2014–2016” Collages Together for the First Time

 Chicago-Based Artist Will Make His DC Debut March 6

-This spring, the Hirshhorn Museum and Sculpture Garden will present “Tony Lewis: Anthology 2014–2016,” an installation of original collage-poems by the Chicago-based artist, on view March 6–May 28.
+This spring, the Hirshhorn Museum and Sculpture Garden will present “Tony Lewis: Anthology 2014–2016,” an installation of original collage-poems by the Chicago-based artist, on view March 6–September 16.
 Comprising 34 black-and-white collages, each constructing a new narrative using material sourced from Calvin and Hobbes cartoons, “Anthology 2014–2016” marks the artist’s first showing in Washington, D.C., and the first time the series will be exhibited in its entirety.